Local Link Building: How To Do It RIGHT?

 Don’t Focus On Metrics Like DA

-You’ll hardly see websites with high DA (70+) in local SEO.
+You’ll hardly see websites with a high DA (70+) in local SEO.
 So, don’t focus on such metrics.

 Build A Top-notch Inter Linking